-Glögg is the Swedish version of mulled wine, but it is not quite the same as mulled wine, the spices differ and an almond and sometimes raisins are placed in the bottom of the glass before the glögg is added.
+Glögg is the Swedish version of mulled wine, but it is not quite the same, the spices differ and an almond and sometimes raisins are placed in the bottom of the glass before the glögg is added.
 The glass it’s served in is generally small as often Swedes teeter from one party to the next!

 Here is my version, simple to prepare and perfect for the festive season.

-- In a glass bowl place the raisins, ginger, cardamom, cinnamon and cloves.
+- In a glass bowl place the raisins, ginger, cardamom, cinnamon, cloves and star anis if using.
 With a small sharp knife slice off thin strips of orange zest, being careful to remove any pith, place this in the bowl and pour in the rum.
 Cover and leave to steep for 5-7 days.

-- Pour the bottle of wine into a saucepan along with the juice of half an orange and 50g the sugar, heat gently and stir to allow the sugar to dissolve, do not boil, remove from the heat, pour over the rum.
+- Strain the steeped rum into a bowl.
+Pour the bottle of wine into a saucepan along with the juice of half an orange and 50g the sugar, heat gently and stir to allow the sugar to dissolve, do not boil, remove from the heat, pour over the rum.
 Strain and taste for sweetness, add more sugar if needed.
 Serve in tumblers with an almond in each glass and a cinnamon stick.

 *The glögg can be made ahead and heated very gently and then served, remember not to boil it though.